-Unsatisfactory Needs Improvement Proficient Excellent 4d: Participating in a Professional Community Vocational Coordinator does not consistently attend required cooperative meetings.
-Vocational Coordinator's relationships with colleagues are negative or unprofessional.
+I Coordinator does tently attend required re meetings.
+I Coordinator's ps with colleagues ve or unprofessional.
 Vocational Coordinator inconsistently attends required cooperative meetings, is often late, or does not contribute to the meeting.
 Vocational Coordinator's relationships with colleagues are cordial.
 Vocational Coordinator attends required school and required district meetings, is punctual, and actively participates.
-The Vocational Coordinator maintains positive and productive relationships with colleagues.
-Vocational Coordinator makes a substantial contribution to school and district meetings, participates on district-level committees, and assumes a leadership role with colleagues.
-4d: Critical Attributes - Aversive to feedback from colleagues and administration - Does not participate in professional collaboration - Does not attend department meetings - Inconsistently accepts feedback from colleagues and administration - Participates in professional collaboration, but does not contribute - Inconsistently attends and rarely participates in department meetings - Accepts feedback from colleagues and administration in order to improve practice - Regularly participates in professional collaboration and makes contributions - Consistently attends and participates in department meetings - Provides in-services or presentations to team-Participates on and contributes to building-level committees as requested - Solicits feedback from colleagues and administration in order to improve practice - Assumes a leadership role in professional collaboration - Consistently attends and provides expertise to department meetings - Provides in-services or presentations to staff, parents, department, colleagues, or other professionals outside of the district - Participates on and contributes to district-level committees Evidence: 1 1 1 Click here to enter text.
+The Vocational Coordinator maintains positive and Vocational Coordinator makes a substantial contribution to school and district meetings, participates on district-level committees, and assumes a leadership role with colleagues. productive relationships with colleagues. s and administration participate in al collaboration Inconsistently accepts feedback from colleagues and administration Participates in professional collaboration, but does not contribute Inconsistently attends and rarely participates in department meetings - Accepts feedback from colleagues and administration in order to improve practice - Regularly participates in professional collaboration and makes contributions - Consistently attends and participates in department meetings - Provides in-services or presentations to team-Participates on and contributes to building-level committees as requested - Solicits feedback from colleagues and administration in order to improve practice - Assumes a leadership role in professional collaboration - Consistently attends and provides expertise to department meetings - Provides in-services or presentations to staff, parents, department, colleagues, or other professionals outside of the district - Participates on and contributes to district-level committees t to feedback from s and administration t participate in lal collaboration t attend department feedback from colleagues and administration t participate in all collaboration t attend department feedback from colleagues and administration - Participates in professional collaboration, but does not contribute - Inconsistently attends and rarely participates in department feedback from colleagues and administration t participate in collaboration - Participates in professional collaboration, but does not contribute - Inconsistently attends and rarely participates in department meetings - Provides in-services or presentations to team-Participates on and contributes to building-level committees as